zer0main/hamster_ball/README.md

 hamster_ball
 ============

-hamster shoots down enemies in flight
-(it's a simple video game written on love2d)
+It's a simple video game written on love2d.
+In this game you are a hamster which tries to shoot down his enemies in flight.

 You need to have lua and love2d library installed.